VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 This chapter provides a high-level overview of the Contoso Conference Management System.
-It will help you to understand the structure of the application, how the parts of the application are related to each other, and the integration points.
+It will help you to understand the structure of the application, how the parts of the application relate to each other, and the integration points.

 It describes this high-level structure in terms borrowed from the